-No, it founds mainly in Android phones from Samsung.
+No, it is found mainly in Android phones from Samsung.
 To confirm whether the hidden menu is there on your phone or not, type *#0*# on the dialer app.
 Perhaps, nothing will happen upon dialing the code if your Android phone brand is not Samsung.

 We can access similar features to IoT hidden menu on Non-Samsung Android phones via System UI Tuner.
 It is a hidden setting that Google has implanted in Android from the beginning of the Marshmallow Android version.
 It does contain numerous options to customize Android certain interfaces that aren’t already provided in the phone settings.

-We can enable System UI Tuner by swiping down the control center with two fingers and then tap and hold the gear icon until a little wrench icon appears beside it.
+We can enable System UI Tuner by swiping down the control center with two fingers and then tapping and holding the gear icon until a little wrench icon appears beside it.
 After that, we should go to phone settings and there should be the System UI Tuner below the Developer options.

 Also, the secret codes that we shared are great shortcuts to perform certain tasks without using the available interface.
-Knowing the important secrets codes will always save your time in locating or accessing the features.
+Knowing the important secret codes will always save you time in locating or accessing the features.
 Moreover, if you are not a Samsung Android user then there is System UI Tuner for you.
 It is as cool as IoT hidden menu and comes with extensive useful features.